nakatamaho/gmpxx_mkII/README.md

-arithmetic converges to 6 but finite-precision evaluation can drift toward the spurious attracting value 100. `example12` demonstrates small-dimensional integer-relation detection, the experimental-mathematics setting where high-precision constants are the input rather than a luxury.
+arithmetic converges to 6 but finite-precision evaluation can drift toward the spurious attracting value 100. `example12` demonstrates small-dimensional integer-relation detection, the experimental-mathematics setting where high-precision constants are the input rather than a luxury. `example13` evaluates the first SIAM 100-Digit Challenge integral by removing a singular, infinitely oscillatory endpoint through contour deformation.

 ## License